BPH Specialist near Dallas TX

 What is BPH?

-Benign prostatic hyperplasia (BPH) is an enlarged prostate, which often causes urinary tract problems.
+Benign prostatic hyperplasia (BPH) is an enlarged prostate, which often causes urinary tract problems to men in the Dallas area.
 When the prostate enlarges, it can squeeze or partly block the urethra and lead to problems urinating.
 BPH occurs in almost all men as they age, with about half of those over 75 having some symptoms.
 An enlarged prostate can cause aggravation, but it’s not usually a serious problem – and it is not cancer.

 What are the common symptoms of an enlarged prostate?